Carnegie Mellon University

 • The signature of your research advisor, signifying endorsement of the project and willingness to supervise and evaluate it.

-The student should email the ML Minor Director a brief update (two paragraphs) on their progress at the end of the Fall semester, and will present the work and submit a year-end write-up to the Minor Director at the end of Senior year.
+The student should email the ML Minor Director a brief update (two paragraphs) on their progress at the end of the Fall semester, and will present the work at the Meeting of the Minds and submit a year-end write-up to the Minor Director at the end of Senior year.

-Students are encouraged to reach out to the Minor Director with questions at any time.
+Students are encouraged to reach out to the Minor Director (ml-minor@cs.cmu.edu) with questions at any time.

 Administration

-The ML Director of Undergraduate Studies is Professor Matt Gormley and the ML Minor Program Coordinator is Laura Winter.
+The ML Director of Undergraduate Studies is Professor Matt Gormley and the ML Undergraduate Studies Coordinator is Laura Winter.
 They can both be reached at ml-minor@cs.cmu.edu.
 Please contact them about eligibility, curriculum, etc.

 The office hours aren't held when classes aren't in session (e.g., holidays and breaks).